pubnub/pubnub-mcp-server/resources/sdk_docs/java_publish-and-subscribe.md

 ```

 ##### Returns

-`subscribe()` has no return value.
+- subscribe() has no return value.

 #### Subscribe with timetoken

+Impact on other subscriptions
-Subscribing with a timetoken overwrites the single server connection timetoken, impacting other subscriptions; they won’t deliver messages older than already delivered ones.
+- Using a timetoken overwrites the single connection’s timetoken and affects all subscriptions.
+Subscriptions never deliver older events than already delivered; after any event, only future events are received.

+To subscribe from a given timetoken:

 ```
 `1subscriptionSet.subscribe(SubscriptionCursor(timetoken = yourTimeToken))
 `
 ```

-Parameters:
+Parameters
-- cursor (required)
+- cursor (required) Type: SubscriptionCursor — Cursor for cached/available messages; typically includes timetoken (long) to start from.
-  - Type: `SubscriptionCursor`
-  - Typically includes a `timetoken` (long) representing the start point.

 ##### Sample code